Growth of the Old Swiss Confederacy: Territorial development

 The Devil's bridge, first built in the 13th century, completed the road over the St. Gotthard Pass.
 A stone bridge from the 1500s was damaged by war and later destroyed by a flood in 1888.
 This photo shows a second stone bridge, built in 1826, and above it a third bridge from 1958.

 Under the Hohenstaufen dynasty of the Holy Roman Empire, the three regions of Uri, Schwyz and Unterwalden (the Waldstätten or "forest communities") had gained Imperial immediacy (Reichsfreiheit), the first two because the emperors wanted to place the strategically important St. Gotthard Pass under their direct control, the latter because most of its territory belonged to immediate monasteries.
 The cities of Bern and Zürich had also become immediate when the dynasty of their patrons, the Zähringer, had died out.

-When Rudolph I of Habsburg was elected "King of the Germans" in 1273, he also became the direct liege lord of these reichsfrei regions.
+When Rudolph I of Habsburg was elected King of the Romans in 1273, he also became the direct liege lord of these reichsfrei regions.
 He instituted a strict rule and raised the taxes to finance wars and further territorial acquisitions.
-When he died in 1291, his son Albert I got involved in a power struggle with Adolf of Nassau for the German throne, and the Habsburg rule over the alpine territories weakened temporarily.
+When he died in 1291, his son Albert I got involved in a power struggle with Adolf of Nassau for the throne, and the Habsburg rule over the Alpine territories weakened temporarily.
 Anti-Habsburg insurgences sprang up in Swabia and Austria, but were quashed quickly by Albert in 1292.
 Zürich had participated in this uprising.
 Albert besieged the city, which had to accept him as its patron.

 This time of turmoil prompted the Waldstätten to cooperate more closely, trying to preserve or regain their immediacy.
 The first alliance started in 1291 when Rudolph bought all the rights over the town of Lucerne and the abbey estates in Unterwalden from Murbach Abbey in Alsace.
 The Waldstätten saw their trade route over Lake Lucerne cut off and feared losing their independence.
-When Rudolph died on July 15, 1291, the Communities prepared to defend themselves.
+When Rudolph died on July 15, 1291, the communities prepared to defend themselves.
 On August 1, 1291, an Everlasting League was made between the Forest Communities for mutual defense against a common enemy.
-Uri and Schwyz got their status reconfirmed by Adolf of Nassau in 1297, but to no avail, for Albert finally won the power struggle and became King of Germany in 1298 after Adolf was killed in the Battle of Göllheim.
+Uri and Schwyz got their status reconfirmed by Adolf of Nassau in 1297, but to no avail, for Albert finally won the power struggle and became King of the Romans in 1298 after Adolf was killed in the Battle of Göllheim.